Table of Contents

 - Maps the secrets and environment variables

-- Assigns our service account as the owner
+- Assigns your service account as the owner

 - Makes use of substitute variables to make it easier to work with.
 Because we are using a mix of